Carbon Accounting

 Emissions factor

 A coefficient that represents the amount of GHGs emitted per unit of activity or input, such as the amount of CO2 emitted per kilowatt-hour of electricity produced from a specific fuel type.
+Emission factors are widely used in spend-based carbon accounting and there are several databases with current and historic emission factors.

 Emissions inventory